I’ve been a fan of artist Chuck Close for a long, long time.

 Yes, you read it correctly.
 The artist worked in a ton of different mediums, including airbrush.
 That’s where I started as an artist as well.
 Technically, I started drawing first, but airbrush was my tool of choice for years.
 So, in many ways, you could say Mr. Close and I are kindred spirits, although I’ve never had the privilege of meeting him.
 One day, perhaps.

 I did have the pleasure of seeing his work up close in 2011 at the Bellagio Gallery of Fine Art at the Bellagio in Las Vegas, NV.
 The piece on display was impressive, measuring eight or nine ft sq.
 It afforded me the opportunity to study his work in real-time rather than from a book.
 Viewed from a distance, his portrait painting, Paul IV, has an abstract feel but still was very much recognizable.

 Paul IV (detail) © Chuck Close

 Up close, Paul IV revealed lots of interesting shapes of various colors within a grid pattern.
 It drew me closer and I found myself wanting to take in each section as though it were a selection of separate paintings.
 Close’s work definitely left a lasting impression on me.

-In April 2012, CBS This Morning published a video titled “Artist Chuck Close writes a Note to Younger Self“.
-In “Note to Self,” famed portrait artist Chuck Close writes a letter to himself at age 14, offering himself advice on how to overcome his learning disabilities and his problem with face blindness.
+In April 2012, CBS This Morning published a video titled “Artist Chuck Close Writes a Note to Younger Self.”
+In “Note to Self,” famed portrait artist Chuck Close writes a letter to himself at age 14, offering advice on overcoming his learning disabilities and his problem with face blindness.

 • • • • •